-“My artwork was born from my experiences as a military engineer and security scientist and is a reflection of my ongoing struggle with the nature of humankind and what it means to be human.”
+“My art practice was born out of a personal struggle with human nature based on my experiences as a military engineer and security scientist.
+During my itinerant travels it has since expanded into a broader investigation of the breadth of human experience and what it means to be human.”

 On an individual level we are often full of love, acceptance, empathy, and kindness, but as a whole we can be aggressive, destructive, hateful, and divisive – the sole reason that my scientific field exists.
 I am troubled by this duality and my art is where I process these thoughts and emotions and try to better understand what we are and who we have become as a species.